defold/defold.github.io/manuals/physics-ray-casts.md

 ---
+brief: Ray casts are used to read the physics world along a linear ray.
+This manual explains how this works.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Ray casts"]
 title: Ray casts in Defold
-brief: Ray casts are used to read the physics world along a linear ray.
-This manual explains how this works.
+toc: '["Ray casts"]'
 ---

 ## Ray casts